Yuriy Vitrenko

 Yuriy Yuriyovych Vitrenko (Юрій Юрійович Вітренко; born 17 September 1976) is a Ukrainian businessman.

 Vitrenko was born and raised in Kyiv before completing his education abroad.
 He spent his early professional career as a management consultant, investment banker, and private equity manager at international companies in Kyiv and London.

 Vitrenko is closely associated with Ukraine's post-2014 energy sector reforms and efforts to enhance the country's energy independence.
 He played a key role in Naftogaz's landmark multi-billion dollar 2018 international arbitration court victory over Russia's Gazprom and has been a vocal opponent of the Nord Stream II pipeline project.
-From December 2020 until April 2021, Vitrenko served as Ukraine's Acting Minister of Energy.
-From April 2021 to November 2022 Vitrenko was the CEO of Naftogaz of Ukraine.
+From December 2020 until April 2021, Vitrenko served as Ukraine's Acting Minister of Energy From April 2021 to November 2022 Vitrenko was the CEO of Naftogaz of Ukraine.

-Education
+Early life and education

+Vitrenko was born 17 September 1976 in Kyiv, Ukrainian SSR, Soviet Union.
+His mother is politician and scientist Nataliya Vitrenko.

 Vitrenko graduated from the Faculty of International Economics and Management at Kyiv National Economic University in 1996 and completed a master's degree in International Business Management the following year.
 He then undertook post-graduate studies at the Department of International Economic Relations at the Kyiv National Taras Shevchenko University's Institute of International Relations.

 Following four years of additional international study, Vitrenko was certified by the Association of Chartered Certified Accountants (ACCA) in 2002 before becoming a fellow in 2007.
 In June 2004, he received an MBA from INSEAD.